-The Singapore liquefied natural gas import terminal is the country's first LNG regasification facility.
-Located in Jurong Island, the facility will be used for importing LNG, reloading and regasification and storage.
-It will be a hub for physical LNG trading and regional redistribution.
-The S$1.7bn project is being developed by Singapore LNG.
+The Singapore liquefied natural gas import terminal is the country’s first LNG regasification facility.
+Located in Jurong Island, the facility is used for importing LNG, reloading and regasification and storage.
+It is a hub for physical LNG trading and regional redistribution.
+The S$1.7bn project was developed by Singapore LNG.

 The project is the first open-access multi-user terminal in Asia.
 It is capable of importing LNG and re-exporting it to various suppliers.
-The terminal will have a capacity of six million tons per annum (mtpa).
+The terminal has a capacity of six million tons per annum (mtpa).

-The project is being constructed on a 30ha site in the south-western part of Jurong Island.
-Construction on the project began in March 2010 and will be completed by 2013.
+The project was constructed on a 30ha site in the south-western part of Jurong Island.
+Construction on the project began in March 2010 and was completed in May 2013.
 As of August 2011, the project was 50% complete.

-The unused storage capacity in the terminal during the initial years will be used for physical LNG trading.
-As part of storage and reloading service, the traders will be able to store and reload LNG for exports.
-The storage capacity will reduce with the increase in domestic LNG demand.
+The unused storage capacity in the terminal during the initial years is used for physical LNG trading.
+As part of storage and reloading service, the traders are able to store and reload LNG for exports.
+The storage capacity reduces with the increase in domestic LNG demand.
 With a favourable response from traders for LNG storage, additional storage tanks will be built.